A Guide to Sumo Wrestling

 What do sumo wrestlers wear?

-Sumo wrestlers wear what is known as a mawashi.
-This loin-cloth belt is worn during both training and actual tournaments.
-When unwrapped, the mawashi is 30 feet long and 2 feet wide.
+Sumo wrestlers, during training and tournament matches, wear a loin cloth belt which is known as a mawashi.
+When fully unwrapped, it stretches an incredible 30 feet long and 2 feet wide.

 The way a mawashi is tied around a wrestler can even help him with his strategy.
 A loosely fitted loin-cloth will make it difficult for an opponent to throw his competitor and when its fitted tightly it will be harder for the opponent to grab onto.